Nutrition Practice Test Questions

 2. Eicosapentaenoic acid and docosapentaenoic acid

-3. Linoleic and alpha-linoleic acid
+3. Linoleic acid and α-Linolenic acid

-4. Gamma-linoleic acid and arachidonic acid
+4. γ-Linoleic acid and arachidonic acid

-1. They help to maintain healthy triglyceride and high-density lipoprotein
+1. They help to maintain healthy triglyceride and high-density lipoprotein.

-2. They have significantly contributed to the obesity epidemic
+2. They have significantly contributed to the obesity epidemic.

-3. They are necessary for healthy infant growth and development
+3. They are necessary for healthy infant growth and development.

-4. They play an important role in the production of hormones that govern numerous metabolic and biological processes
+4. They play an important role in the production of hormones that govern numerous metabolic and biological processes.

 1. Loss of appetite and irritability